Sudan - Driving through the desert

 Sunset on the Meroe Pyramids.
 It's nice in the evening, but the best time to visit the Meroe pyramids is in the morning.

-Today morning the sun disturbed already at 5:30am and the first scenery that I saw, were the Meroe pyramids as the hotel is on some kind of sandy mountain with a direct visible view onto the pyramids on the far.
-Nice.Depending on the time of the day and the sunlight, the pyramids in Meroe look completely different in the morning and evening.
-So I wanted to go visit the pyramids again in the morning.
+Today morning the sun disturbed already at 5:30am.
+The first scenery that I saw, was the Meroe pyramids as the hotel is on some kind of sandy mountain with a direct view of the pyramids.Depending on the time of the day, the pyramids in Meroe look completely different in the morning and evening.

 How do they get water in the desert?

-April 18 - A day to see the capital
+Day 4 - A day to see the capital Khartoum

 Khartoum.
 Walking around.